Centrifugal juicer vs cold press juicer: which should you buy?

-Adding a juicer to your kitchen arsenal is essential if you wish to take that first step to a healthier lifestyle.
+Adding a juicer to your kitchen arsenal is a great step to a healthier lifestyle.

-If you are on the lookout for the best juicers, you may be wondering whether to shop for a centrifugal juicer or the best cold press juicer but first, you must understand what both of these juicers can do for you, your household and your health.
+If you are on the lookout for the best juicers, you may be wondering whether to shop for a centrifugal juicer or the best cold press juicer.
+It helps to understand what both kinds of juicers can do for you, your household and your health.

 Below, I explain the differences, and what each is typically good at versus the other, too.
 At the bottom of the page are both appliances, listed with today's best prices.